Pokemon Play It v2 (Miscellaneous)

 Compared to the original Pokemon Play It! and indeed to the Pokemon Trading Card Game for the Gameboy Colour, this game is the most accurate simulation of the Pokemon Trading Card game.
 All the cards are carbon copies, the animation and sound is pleasant, and the overall look of the game is soft and encouraging.
 If you see this anywhere, make sure you pick it up, because, Pokemon fan or not, you will enjoy it.

-If you enjoyed this Pokemon Play It v2 review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Pokemon Play It v2 review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!